Who we are

 When and how we collect Personal Information

-We collect your Personal Information to allow us to understand and meet your hearing needs and deliver a range of hearing and related services.
+We collect your Personal Information to allow us to understand and assist us to best meet your hearing needs and deliver a range of hearing and related services.
 We may collect your Personal Information when you:

-- submit an online form on our website, or an affiliated website
+• submit an online form on our websites or email us from our websites; or

-- contact us by telephone, SMS, fax, email, post, in person or via social media
+• contact us by telephone, SMS, fax, email, post or in person.

 We may also collect Personal Information about you from third parties (such as your medical provider).
 However before doing so we will seek your consent unless authorised or required to collect the information under an Australian law.

-We may also collect Personal Information about you from other third parties ( eg. family members or guardians).
-However we will only collect your Personal Information in this way if it is unreasonable or impractical to collect this information directly from you or if we are otherwise permitted to do so.
+We may also collect Personal Information about you from other third parties (e.g. family members or legal guardians).
+However we will only collect your Personal Information in this way if it is unreasonable or impractical to collect this information directly from you or if we are otherwise permitted to do so by you, or by law.

 How we use your Personal Information

-We also may use it for the secondary purposes of:
+We also may use it with your consent for other purposes including:

-- marketing products, services and events we think you may be interested in
+• contacting you with information regarding marketing products, services and events we think you may be interested in.

 NAL may also use your Personal Information to occasionally invite you to participate in research projects undertaken by NAL or by other accredited research institutions.
 If you decide to participate in a research project, any data released or referred to in scientific reports or publications is de-identified and contains no Personal Information.
-NAL will not release your Personal Information either verbally or in writing to any individual or agency outside NAL/AH without your written consent.
+NAL will not release your Personal Information either verbally or in writing to any individual or agency outside NAL/AH for the purpose of such research activities without first obtaining your written consent.

 We may also contact you for feedback, or to obtain your consent to use your details in our marketing and consumer research activities.